Can You Lose Your Salvation? A Critique of Calvinism's Answer

 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
 (Psalm 46:10)

 I think the most faithful way to live is simply by doing whatever your job is - whatever task God places in your path today - to the best of your ability, with a godly attitude, for His glory.
-It's by being a good family member, neighbor, friend, employee - treating others as Christ treats us, with love, grace, forgiveness, compassion, truthfulness, etc. It's being a good representative of Jesus to others - of Truth, of the Gospel - so that others might want Jesus in their lives too.
+It's by being a good family member, neighbor, friend, employee, by treating others as Christ treats us, with love, grace, forgiveness, compassion, truthfulness, etc. It's being a good representative of Jesus to others - of Truth, of the Gospel - so that others might want Jesus in their lives too.
 It's cleaning up your life, getting rid of things that don't glorify Him and replacing it with things that do.
 It's remaining connected to Him - through prayer, His Word, and daily obedience, in the small things and the big things.
 And it's being still in Him, knowing that He is God, trusting Him to be the big, loving, gracious, faithful God that He is.

 Don't worry about running all over finding bigger things to do for Him; just do whatever you are doing right now for Him.
 Remember that He is the God of the small things and ordinary things too.
 He has you where He wants you, for a reason.
 You're the only one that can do your job the way He wants you to.
 Others have their own jobs, so focus only on yours, no matter how big or small or visible or overlooked it is.
 He has you where He wants you.
 Glorify Him wherever you are.
 And when He's ready for you to move on to something else, He'll move you.
 Till then, remain in Him - through the Word, through obedience, through prayer.
 If you do this, He will guide you in the path He wants you on, one step at a time, and you'll always be right in the center of His will for you.